 When shooting handheld without stabilization, you need a higher shutter speed to avoid blurry photos caused by camera shake.
 Typically, you’ll want to shoot at 1/60 of a second or faster, depending on your lens’s focal length.
 To achieve that without underexposing your image, you’ll need to increase your ISO.

-Trust me, it’s much easier to reduce noise in post-production than it is to fix a blurry, unfocused shot.
+It’s much easier to reduce noise in post-production than it is to fix a blurry, unfocused shot.
 Once you start experimenting with higher ISOs and expose your photos properly, you’ll see that shooting above ISO 100 isn’t as scary as you might have thought.

 Tips for Managing Noise at Higher ISOs